microsoft/jacdac-stm32x0/README.md

 # Jacdac for STM32F0xx and STM32G0xx

-This repository contains firmware for [Jacdac](https://aka.ms/jacdac) modules based on STM32F0xx and STM32G0xx chips and is part of the [Jacdac Module Development Kit](https://github.com/microsoft/jacdac-mdk).
+This repository contains firmware for [Jacdac](https://aka.ms/jacdac) modules based on STM32F0xx and STM32G0xx chips and is part of the [Jacdac Device Development Kit](https://microsoft.github.io/jacdac-docs/ddk/).

 ## Bootloader